agriculture-vlab/avl-dataset-convention/docs/datasets/conventions.md

 According to the [CF Convention on Missing Data], missing data should be indicated by the variable attribute `_FillValue`.
-However, Zarr does not define and interprete (decode) array attributes at all.
+However, Zarr does not define or interpret (decode) array attributes at all.
-The Zarr equivalent of the CF attribute `_FillValue` is the array property `fill_value` (not an attribute). `fill_value` can and should be set for all data types including integers, also because it is given in raw units, and that is, before `scaling_factor` and `add_offset` are applied (by xarray).
+The Zarr equivalent of the CF attribute `_FillValue` is the array property `fill_value` (not an attribute). `fill_value` can and should be set for all data types including integers, also because it is given in raw units, that is, before `scaling_factor` and `add_offset` are applied (by xarray).
-Zarr’s `fill_value` has the advantage, that data array chunks comprising only `fill_value` values, can and should be dropped entirely.
+Zarr’s `fill_value` has the advantage that data array chunks comprising only `fill_value` values can and should be dropped entirely.
 This can reduce number of chunks dramatically and improve data access performance a lot for many no-data chunks.
 In our case we should use `fill_value` to indicate that a data cube’s grid cell does not contain a value at all,